-GigaVUE® Cloud Suite is a part of the Gigamon Deep Observability Pipeline and provides cloudnative network traffic observability solutions dedicated to specific cloud environments, including Amazon AWS, Microsoft Azure, and Google Cloud Platform.
+GigaVUE® Cloud Suite is a a part of the Gigamon Deep Observability Pipeline and provides cloud-native network and application traffic observability solutions dedicated to specific cloud environments, including Amazon AWS, Microsoft Azure, and Google Cloud Platform.
 Gigamon offers the industry's only true deep observability pipeline (sometimes referred to as next generation network packet broker) on those vendors' marketplaces.
-The software suite elements reside fully in the cloud; they acquire traffic from every compute site, via Gigamon G-vTAP Modules (agent-like instances provisioned on each VM), UCT (container pod instances provisioned on each node), or infrastructure mirroring services.
-UCT supports any Kubernetes environment including Azure Kubernetes Service (AKS).
+The software suite elements reside fully in the cloud; they acquire traffic from every compute site, either through the aforementioned native traffic mirroring services, from AWS external load balancers, or via Gigamon G-vTAP Modules (agent-like instances provisioned on each VM), UCT (container pod instances provisioned on each node), or infrastructure mirroring services.
+UCT supports any Kubernetes environment including Amazon Elastic Kubernetes Service (EKS).

-Network packets are copied and directed to GigaVUE V Series virtual appliances, where they are aggregated and processed: Duplicate packets are eliminated, irrelevant content deleted, sensitive material masked and headers transformed.
+Network packets are copied and directed to GigaVUE V Series virtual appliances, where they are aggregated and processed: Duplicate packets are eliminated, irrelevant application content deleted, sensitive payload material masked, and headers transformed.
 Advanced L2-7 NetFlow and application metadata attributes are generated.
-Optimized traffic along with metadata is then load balanced and steered to the proper tools.
+Optimized traffic is replicated and, along with metadata, is then load balanced and steered to the proper tools.
 GigaVUE-FM fabric manager is integrated into the cloud tool suite to provide full automation.
 With GigaVUE Cloud Suite, you can now extend your security posture to the public cloud, ensuring compliance and detecting threats to crucial applications more quickly.
 This suite makes it possible to:

 - Improve tool capacity.
-Virtual security and monitoring tasks are offloaded from burdensome tools to improve effectiveness, reduce scaling and minimize costs. - Choose the proper traffic acquisition method.
+Virtual security and monitoring tasks are offloaded from tools and irrelevant application content dropped to improve their effectiveness, reduce scaling, and minimize costs. - Choose the proper traffic acquisition method.
 Flexibly select between your cloud vendor's traffic mirroring offerings for more simplified operations or Gigamon lightweight agents for added security and filtering. - Fully automate the infrastructure.
 Automatically identify new and relocated workloads, instantiate and scale visibility nodes and configure new traffic policies as needed. - Simplify operations.
-Centralize orchestration and management with a single-pane-of-glass visualization portal across any hybrid network. - Reduce risk by leveraging a common deep observability pipeline across your entire IT environment.
+Centralize orchestration and management with a single-pane-of-glass visualization portal across any hybrid network. - Reduce risk by leveraging a common Deep Observability Pipeline across your entire IT environment. - Empower your SIEM and monitoring tools with advanced metadata to identify and resolve security and performance issues.